jitulkr/eazyyinstall/README.md

 4) Next, download and extract this script as shown below.
 ![EazyyInstall Demo](demo/git-download.gif)
+                **OR**
-**or** Type the command below inside terminal to do that automatically.
+Type the command below inside terminal to do that automatically.
 ```
 git clone https://github.com/jitulkr/eazyyinstall.git
 ```
 The EazyyInstall script is now downloaded to the *Downloads* folder.
 Close the terminal.

 5) Go inside the **eazyyinstall** directory and open a new terminal here.
 ![EazyyInstall Demo](demo/directory-cd.gif)